 As you continue to cycle and workout, your stamina and endurance levels increase.
 This leads to having more energy in other areas of life such as at work and home.
 The Styrkr team are an energetic and enthusiastic bunch when they’re in the office, I can assure you.

 Even modest cycling will improve your immunity levels, but those of us who go a bit harder and longer will receive a huge boost to the immunity system.
 This is because as we exercise more, we are improving our blood circulation and increasing it too, which means more white blood cells (our body’s defence system) are pushed and moved around the body quicker and in greater numbers.
-Cycling in winter is a great thing to do.

 Balance & coordination